The Art and Science of Successful Planning

 What is VA Pension for Veterans?

-Pension is a benefit paid to wartime Veterans who have limited or no income, and who are age 65 or older, or, if under 65, who are permanently and totally disabled.
-Veterans who are more seriously disabled may qualify for Aid and Attendance or Housebound benefits.
-These are benefits that are paid in addition to the basic pension rate.
+VA Pension is a benefit for wartime veterans who have limited or no income.
+Veterans can receive this benefit if they are 65 years or older.
+Veterans under 65 may also qualify if they are permanently and totally disabled.
+Some veterans may qualify for Aid & Attendance or Housebound benefits.
+These benefits provide additional financial support.
+The VA pays them in addition to the basic pension rate.

 Who is eligible for Veterans Aid & Attendance?